-Anxiety Treatment for Troubled Teens
+Anxiety Treatment for Troubled Teens | ZES

-Troubled teens with anxiety can receive treatment for their issues from a residential treatment center that provides a structured, caring, safe environment for troubled teens.
+Troubled teens with anxiety can receive treatment for their issues from a residential treatment center that provides a structured, caring, safe environment for teens.
 Anxiety is normal for adolescents to experience, even can help keep them safe in some situations.
-However, anxiety that last for weeks or longer becomes a problem for the lives of troubled teens.
+However, anxiety that last for weeks or longer becomes a problem for the lives of trouble teens.
 Some forms of anxiety are phobias, OCD (obsessive compulsive disorder), panic disorder, or PTSD (post traumatic stress disorder).

 Medications can often leave worse side effects than the actual disorder such as depression, hallucinations, and dependency on drugs.
-Therapeutic treatment can help troubled teens find new ways of overcoming negative feelings with positive behaviors.
+Therapeutic treatment can help teens find new ways of overcoming negative feelings with positive behaviors.

 However, therapeutic treatment for teens with anxiety is healthier and often times more helpful.
 Therapeutic treatment gives teens a chance to express their feelings of anxiety and why they are having feelings of anxiety.
 Although anxiety can be a good and helpful thing when it helps trouble teens deal with a tense situation.
 For example, when studying for a test, a little anxiety can make teens want to study hard.
 On the other hand, anxiety can be harmful, especially when it is excessive and irrational, and prevents teens from being able to focus.

 How to get Treatment for Teens with Anxiety